 You can use spring-themed books for read alouds/mentor texts or highlight a section in your classroom library for students to read.
+If you are able to take students outside to read that is even better.
 Check out my recommendations of Spring Books for ELLs for more books to read.

 Up Down Around is a fun book about plants that would be great for practicing prepositions.